fabienBBW/lab-11-sqli/README.md

 The vulnerability is a blind SQL Injection with a conditional response.

 ## How to use?
--- NOTICE: config.json implemented. how to use coming soon. --
 1. Install required modules:
 ```shell
 python -m pip install -r requirements.txt